dliaomcp/fbstab/README.md

 FBstab is still under active development so, while the mathematical problem definitions are more or less stable, the interfaces will likely change as the project matures.

-FBstab is primarily developed on MacOS using clang but is highly portable, as long as a compliant C++ 11 compiler is available you should be able to build FBstab.
+FBstab is primarily developed on macOS but is highly portable, as long as a compliant C++ 11 compiler is available you should be able to build it.
 Versions of FBstab have been tested on Xenial and Bionic with gcc and clang compilers in the past and we plan to support MacOS, Linux, and Windows.
 We hope to get CI up and running soon.

 ## Citing FBstab
 If you find FBstab useful and would like to cite it in your academic publications, we suggest the following BibTeX citation: